-It is well-known (from a standard coupling argument) that $\mu_t$ is stochastically dominated by $\mu_s$ if $s \leq t$.
-Hence $\mu_t$ converges weakly to a probability measure, denoted by $\bnu$ (=$\bnu_{\la}$) as $t \rightarrow \infty$.
-This measuer $\bnu$ is called the upper invariant measure.
+It is well known (from a standard coupling argument) that $\mu_t$ is stochastically dominated by $\mu_s$ if $s \leq t$.
+Hence $\mu_t$ converges weakly to a probability measure denoted by $\bnu$ (=$\bnu_{\la}$) as $t \rightarrow \infty$.
+This measure $\bnu$ is called the upper invariant measure.
 It is well known (again by standard coupling arguments) that $\bnu_{\la_2}$ stochastically dominates $\bnu_{\la_1}$ if $\la_2 > \la_1$.
 Realizations are typically denoted by $ \si = (\si_x, x \in \Z^2)$.
-The occupied cluster of a vertex $x$ (that is, the maximal connected component which contains $x$ and of which every vertex is occupied) is denoted by ${\calC}_x$.
-(If $x$ is the origin, $\bf 0$, we often omit the subscript).
+The occupied cluster of a vertex $x$ (i.e., the maximal connected component which contains $x$ and of which every vertex is occupied) is denoted by ${\calC}_x$.
+(If $x$ is the origin $0$, we often omit the subscript.)

 In this paper we study the sizes of occupied clusters under the measure $\bnu$.
-Motivation comes from work by Liggett and Steif (\cite{LiSt06}) who showed that for $\la$ sufficiently large percolation occurs (that is, $\lbnu(|\calC| = \infty) > 0$), and from work by biologists and agricultural researchers.
-In this latter work (see \cite{Kef07}), limit distributions of contact-like processes (more complicated than the `basic process' described above) were used to model vegetation patterns in arid regions in Spain and North-Africa.
-In this `agricultural' context an occupied cluster is interpreted as a `vegetation patch'.
-For some of these models it was claimed in \cite{Kef07} that simulations suggest power law behaviour of the cluster size distribution in an interval of some parameter.
+Motivation comes from work by Liggett and Steif \cite{LiSt06} who showed that for $\la$ sufficiently large percolation occurs [i.e., $\lbnu(|\calC| = \infty) > 0$] and from work by biologists and agricultural researchers.
+In this latter work (see \cite{Kef07}) limit distributions of contact-like processes (more complicated than the ``basic process'' described above) were used to model vegetation patterns in arid regions in Spain and North Africa.
+In this ``agricultural'' context an occupied cluster is interpreted as a ``vegetation patch.''
+For some of these models it was claimed in \cite{Kef07} that simulations suggest power-law behavior of the cluster size distribution in an interval of some parameter.

-In ordinary percolation models it is known that below the percolation threshold the distribution of the cluster size has exponential decay, and that power-law behaviour can only occur at the percolation threshold.
-Triggered by the above mentioned claim by biologists and agricultural researchers concerning very different behaviour in `their' contact-like processes, we study this question for $\lbnu$.
+In ordinary percolation models it is known that below the percolation threshold the distribution of the cluster size has exponential decay and that power-law behavior can only occur at the percolation threshold.
+Triggered by the above-mentioned claim in \cite{Kef07} concerning very different behavior in ``their'' contact-like processes, we study this question for $\lbnu$.
 Before we state our main result, Theorem \ref{mainthm}, we give a brief and somewhat informal overview of earlier work on exponential-decay results in percolation to place our result in a broader context.